zoometh/iconr/paper.md

 # Background

-By definition, Prehistorical societies are characterized by the absence of a writing system.
-During, the largest part of human history, and everywhere in the world, symbolic expressions belong mostly to illiterate societies which express themselves with rock-art paintings, pottery decorations, figurines and statuary, etc., and a lot of now disappeared carved woods, textile design, etc. These graphical expressions are the most significant part of the humankind's symbolism remaining.
-At the composition level, recognition of meaningful associations of signs and recurrent patterns (i.e., graphical syntax) indicate clearly the existence of social conventions in the way to display and to read these expressions.
-Well-established and shared methods to record and study these graphical contents would open to possible cross-cultural comparisons at a large scale and over the long-term.
+By definition, prehistorical societies are characterized by the absence of a writing system.
+During, the largest part of human history, and everywhere in the world, symbolic expressions belong mostly to illiterate societies which express themselves with rock-art paintings, pottery decorations, figurines and statuary, etc., and a lot of now disappeared carved woods, textile design, etc. These graphical expressions are the most significant remaining part of the humankind's symbolism.
+At the composition level, the presence of meaningful associations of signs and recurrent patterns (i.e., graphical syntax) clearly indicates the existence of social conventions in the way to display and to read these expressions.
+Well-established and shared methods to record and study these graphical contents would open the possibility of cross-cultural comparisons at a large scale and over the long-term.

 # Statement of need

-Because of the inherent variability of ancient iconography, its study has led to considerable problems limiting drastically the possibility to draw a synthesis of humankind's symbolism at a large scale and over the long-term:
+The inherent variability of ancient iconography has led to considerable problems in its study, drastically limiting the possibility to draw a synthesis of humankind's symbolism at a large scale and over the long-term:

- + unexplicit spatial groupings of graphical units -- like graphical units grouped into *figures*, *figures* grouped into *patterns*, *patterns* grouped into *motives*, etc. -- with tedious number of groups
+ + Unexplicit spatial groupings of graphical units -- like graphical units grouped into *figures*, *figures* grouped into *patterns*, *patterns* grouped into *motives*, etc. -- introduce tedious number of groups and hinder their sistematic analysis.
- + consistency, proximities and relationships between these groups are often implicit and not quantified.
-It is in particular graphical and spatial proximities between graphical units that are generally not quantified
+ + Consistency, proximities and relationships between these groups are often implicit and not quantified.
+This is especially problematic for spatial proximities between graphical units, which are in general not quantified.
- + studies develop proper descriptive vocabularies, singular relationships of grouping, idosyncratic methods at site-dependent or period-dependent scales
+ + Studies develop their own descriptive vocabularies, singular relationships of grouping, and idosyncratic methods at site-dependent or period-dependent scales.
 \end{itemize}

-`iconr` is a R package designed to offer a greater normalization of quantitative indexes for iconography studies [@Alexander08; @HuetAlexander15; @Huet18a].
-It is grounded in graph theory and spatial analysis to offer concepts and functions for modeling Prehistoric iconographic compositions and preparing for further analysis (clustering, typology tree, Harris diagram, etc.).
+`iconr` is an R package designed to offer a greater normalization of quantitative indexes for iconography studies [@Alexander08; @HuetAlexander15; @Huet18a].
+It is grounded in graph theory and spatial analysis to offer concepts and functions for modeling prehistoric iconographic compositions and preparing them for further analysis (clustering, typology tree, Harris diagram, etc.).
 The main principle of the `iconr` package is to consider any iconographic composition (here, 'decoration') as a geometric graph of graphical units.
-This geometric graph is also known as a planar graph or spatialized graph.
+Geometric graphs are also known as *planar graph* or *spatialized graphs*.
 Graphical units are decorated surfaces (`POLYGONS`) modeled as nodes (`POINTS`).
-When these graphical units are main nodes, and not attribute nodes, they share edges (`LINES`) with one another when their Voronoi cells share a border (*birel*: touches).
+Graphical units representing attributes of a compound graphical unit are joined by directed edges to the corresponding compound's main node.
+Each pair of adjacent main nodes, sharing a border (*birel*: touches) of their Voronoi cells, are connected by an undirected edge (`LINES`).

 <center>